CODATA-RDA-DataScienceSchools/Materials/docs/DataAtlanta2023/Q&A_week3.md

 ### Session Objectives:

 * Provide a platform for participants to ask questions and seek clarification on workshop content.
-* Foster engagement and interaction among participants, particulary around the topics of R and ethical uses of data.
+* Foster engagement and interaction among participants, particularly around the topics of R and ethical uses of data.
 * Ensure everyone is on track and understands the material covered so far.

 ### Agenda: